ArthurHub/Android-Image-Cropper/README.md

  // for fragment (DO NOT use `getActivity()`) CropImage.activity()
    .start(getContext(), this);

+ // start cropping with aspect Ration for fit in imageview .
+    CropImage.activity(imageuri)
+                    .setAspectRatio(1,1) //square Size for fit in imageview.
+                    .start(this);
  ```

 4. Override `onActivityResult` method in your activity to get crop result